-Registration begins in January 2020.
-Check back in December for the date and be ready to register online when registration opens in January.
+Registration begins January 6th at 7:00AM.
+Be ready to register online when registration opens as classes fill quickly.
 An Open House is planned for February 2020 for families who want to visit our faculty and classrooms before registering.
-Some classes fill quickly, so early registration is encouraged to obtain the class wanted for your child(ren).
+Early registration is encouraged to obtain the class wanted for your child(ren).

 When the doors open in September for its 15th year, Manuel Creative Arts Academy will be partnering with Main Street Preschool.
 According to their website, the Academy “opened in January of 2013 as a single studio offering private voice lessons.
 Since then has relocated twice now residing in the historic Liberty Tower building.
 Expanding to offer lessons and classes in twelve instruments, multiple ensembles, and yoga for the Dayton area.”
 The faculty can’t wait to explore the benefits of this creative arts program at Main Street Preschool where the Academy will visit weekly with the Pre-K classes and every two weeks with the other classes.